catty-halsey/catty-halsey.github.io/_posts/2024-11-19-How to understand the term "conditional" ?.md

 for every $g \in \mathcal{G}$, and $f = \frac{dv(g)}{dP(g)} = \frac{dP(A \cap g)}{dP(g)}$ is the Radon-Nikodym derivative, which is referred to as the conditional distribution.
 Note that both $v$ and $P$ are $\mathcal{G}$-measurable, which makes the random variable $P(A \mid \mathcal{G})$ also $\mathcal{G}$-measurable.
 Intuitively, this means that the conditional distribution of $A$ given $\mathcal{G}$ depends only on the information provided by $\mathcal{G}$.
 This expression shows that the conditional probability $P(A \mid \mathcal{G})$ is a density function that describes how much of the measure $P(A \cap \mathcal{G})$ is concentrated in infinitesimal parts of $P(\mathcal{G})$.

-Yes, your understanding is correct!
-Let me break it down and confirm your reasoning:

 We have two random variables $X$ and $Y$, both of which are measurable with respect to their respective σ-algebras, and both have densities (whether discrete or continuous).
 The goal is to understand the conditional measure $P(X \mid Y)$, i.e., the measure of $X$ given $Y$.